Ejector Pump & Sump Pump Services Brooklyn, NY

 Most people know that a sump pump is an important item for homeowners to have if they live in flood-prone areas.
 However, a sump pump can be very useful in a variety of houses that have basements to protect the home and the furnishings.
-It is important to learn about sump & ejectors pumps to understand how they work and how we can help homeowners with all their pump needs.
+It is important to learn about sump & ejector pumps in order to understand how they work and how the experienced plumbers at Petri can help homeowners with all their pump needs.

 What Is a Sump Pump?

 Today, sump pumps are found in most new homes with basements and in numerous older homes that are prone to flooding or water buildup in low-lying basements, cellars or crawlspaces.
 There are two common types of sump pumps.
 The first is the submersible sump pump, which is housed in a hole or sump pit.
 Water runs into this pit either through drains or by gravity and is pumped out of the home through a pipe.
 The second kind of sump pump is the pedestal pump.
 The motor for this pump is located above the sump pit.
 However, it works in much the same way as the submersible variety does.
 Both pumps begin to push water out of the pit through the pipe when the water becomes high enough to activate the pressure sensor.
 The pipes leading from the pump out of the house will usually be outfitted with a one-way valve in order to prevent the water from returning to the home.
 Outgoing water may be sent to the lawn or to a municipal sewer system.

 An ejector pump is similar to a sump pump except that it is used for sewer water rather than standing water or ground water in a basement.
 These pumps are installed in homes that have a bathroom that is below the level of the city sewage pipes or the home’s septic system.
 They must push sewage water up to the outgoing pipes.
 Ejector pumps, also called sanitary sewer pumps or solid waste pumps, are sometimes used to push out water that comes from basement washing machines or laundry room tubs as well.